ManarAOmran/DS-project/README.md

 Minify the file by removing extra spaces.

-compress the file to reduce its size.
+Compress the file to reduce its size and decompress it back.